coatyio/coaty-js/docs/man/developer-guide.md

 }
 ```

-Note that the Communication Manager must be started and stopped inside the Angular 2 zone,
+Note that the Communication Manager should be started and stopped inside the
-so that Angular data bindings on observables returned by the
+Angular zone, so that Angular data bindings on observables returned by the
 Communication Manager are triggered whenever new events are emitted.
+In Angular,
-In Angular, this can be achieved e.g. by starting/stopping the Communication Manager
+this can be achieved e.g. by starting/stopping the Communication Manager within
-within a `zone.run` invocation on the Angular root component.
-You can
+a `zone.run` invocation on the Angular root component.
+You can also start/stop
-also start/stop the Communication Manager inside every Angular view component
+the Communication Manager inside every Angular view component or *without* using
-*without* using `zone.run`.
+`zone.run`.

 In Ionic you can start the communication manager after the platform is ready: